 Туре Outline Multi-level network businesses The victim is enticed to join a business on the promises of "easy money" or "guaranteed returns" and then forced to purchase high-priced items.
 They are told that they can earn large sums if they recruit new members and sell products, so they procure the products and become occupied in hectic sales and recruitment activities.
-Common product lines: Health foods, health cosmetics, health devices, water purifiers, personal computing devices, CDs/DVDs (commercial information, etc.) Pyramid schemes (dividend organizations) Similar to multi-level sales, but does not involve the sale of goods: only the flow of funds.
+Common product lines: Health foods, health cosmetics, health devices, water purifiers, personal computing devices, CDs/DVDs (commercial information, etc.); USBs and other products containing investment materials.
+Pyramid schemes (dividend organizations) Similar to multi-level sales, but does not involve the sale of goods: only the flow of funds.
 The scheme works on a dividend system whereby the funds provided by new members are distributed among those who joined earlier.
 It relies on an endless increase in new memberships, so is also known as the endless chain method.
+Mobile Planners (Friendship Schemes) The victim is invited to undertake an internship to improve their sales skills and enhance their job prospects, then required to leverage their interpersonal relationships-especially social media connections-to encourage people to change their smartphone contracts.
+Often the victim is led to believe that not only will they gain skills, but they'll also bring benefits to those around them.
+Because this scheme involves exploiting friendships and trust for the profit of a specific organization, there is a high chance of the victim losing the trust of others and destroying their relationships.

 Confidence tricks The victim is approached on the street to respond to a questionnaire, and when they do, they are taken to a place of business and forced to purchase high-priced cosmetics, health foods, and the like.
 Appointment sales The victim is contacted by phone or e-mail to say they have won a prize, and are invited to collect it from a certain location.
 When they go there, they are pressured to purchase high-priced goods.
 Unsolicited product scams, qualification scams Books, preparatory texts for earning qualifications and the like are sent to the victim's place of residence unsolicited, and the victim is asked to pay for them, Dating scams The victim is contacted by an unfamiliar person who says they admired the victim's graduation album photograph and would like to meet them at a café.
 When they meet, the victim is encouraged to purchase high-priced goods.
 Psychic scams The perpetrator plants fear in the victim by telling them things such as that they will have never be happy if they do not pray, or that they will be visited by misfortune if they do not purchase an urn or crystal to ward off evil, and pressures them in to purchasing such items for a high price.
 Coercive door-to-door sales; impersonation fraud (newspapers, water purifiers, Wi- Fi equipment, contracts for utilities or internet connection, etc.) The perpetrator comes to the victim's residence falsely claiming to have been referred by the landlord or management company, or to be from the fire department or other organization, and makes the victim purchase expensive goods such as water purifiers or fire alarms.
 In other cases the victim is pressured into taking out a newspaper subscription or signing up for electricity or gas services.